Gogi2016/ToDoApp/SPECIFICATION.md

-## Introduction
+# System Specification: To-Do App

-## Project Title: To-Do List Application
+## Project Title: To-Do App

-## Domain: Productivity
+## Domain: Productivity Tools

-## Problem Statement:
+### Problem Statement

-Many users struggle to manage their daily tasks effectively, often losing track of pending work or failing to prioritize tasks.
-The To-Do List Application aims to provide a simple yet powerful tool to help users create, manage, and track their tasks efficiently.
-The system will allow users to register, log in, add tasks, update task status, and store task history using local storage.
+The purpose of the To-Do App is to provide a simple yet effective way for users to manage their daily tasks.
+Many users struggle with staying organized and focused throughout the day, and a to-do app is an ideal solution.
+This app will allow users to track, update, and prioritize their tasks, helping them stay productive and meet their goals.

-## Individual Scope:
+### Individual Scope

-The application will be developed as a lightweight, browser-based task management system that requires no backend, making it highly feasible for solo development.
-It will utilize local storage for data persistence and ensure a smooth user experience through an intuitive UI.
-The project is realistic within the given timeframe and scope.
+The feasibility of the To-Do App is high, as it is a relatively simple project to implement using basic web technologies (HTML, CSS, and JavaScript).
+The app will not require any backend infrastructure or server-side databases, as it relies solely on the browser’s local storage for data persistence.
+The app is intended for individual use, where a user can register, log in, and manage their own tasks.
+The project scope includes:

+- User registration and login system.
+- Task management system (add, update, delete tasks).
+- Data persistence using local storage.
+- User interface with clear, simple design.

+### Feasibility Justification

+Given the simplicity of the requirements and the use of front-end technologies, the app is feasible to implement within a short time frame.
+The main challenge will be ensuring the user interface is intuitive and responsive.
+Since the app uses local storage, there is no need for a server-side backend, making the app highly feasible for development and deployment.

 ## Functional Requirements
   **User Authentication:**